Chief Justice of the Supreme Court of India

 Ramana and AK Sikri JJ in Excel Crop Care Ltd v Competition Commission (2017) of India settled a critical issue in India’s antitrust jurisprudence.
 They upheld the principle of ‘relevant turnover’ for determining penalties in competition law contraventions.

 A three-judge bench ruled upon the internet shutdown in Kashmir in 2019 in the case of Aniruddha Bhasin v Union of India (2020).
 Ramana J wrote the majority opinion and stated that the right to trade over the internet was a fundamental right under the right to freedom of speech and expression.
-He also held that the suspension of internet cannot be for an indefinite period.
+He also held that the suspension of the internet cannot be for an indefinite period.